rpep/fmmgen/README.md

 # fmmgen
 ![Python version](https://img.shields.io/badge/Python-%3E%3D%203.6-brightgreen.svg)

-This package generates Fast Multipole and Barnes-Hut operators for use in tree codes.
+This package generates Fast Multipole and Barnes-Hut operators for use in tree codes using automatic code generation.

-It was written as part of the PhD research of Ryan Alexander Pepper at the University of Southampton.
+It was written as part of the PhD research of Ryan Alexander Pepper at the University of Southampton, under supervision of Hans Fangohr.

-The library is written in Python, and version 3.6.
+The library is written in Python (version 3.6).
 The package has few dependencies; the main one is the SymPy library.
 Some parts of the SymPy library are bundled within fmmgen due to changes needing to be made to the underlying methods for the purposes of this code.
 Accordingly, fmmgen is licensed under the 3-Clause BSD License.

 fmmgen consists of several parts: